 St. Petersburg hosts some of the best museums across the world, you can’t miss the Hermitage Museum with its historical and artistic galleries, some of the Art Enthusiasts compare it to the Pergamon in Berlin and the British Museum in London.

 It would take at least a day to visit the whole Museum, you can also visit Kunstkamera and take a look at the ethnographic objects, not only Russian artefacts but also from China and Native American Indians culture.

 What are the Public transportation options from the Airport to City Center?

 - Take a Shuttle, Bus (look for the number 39 or 39Ex.)
 Will get you to the Moskvosky Metro station.
 Costs around 40 Rub.

 - By Metro, buy a ticket with 45 Rub to any destination in the city.

 Which phone charger will fit there?

-All Airports, Hotels, and public places (including Apartments, coffee shops and restaurants) uses the European outlets, if you are visiting from UK or the US you need to take a universal plug adapter.
+All Airports, Hotels, and public places (including Apartments, coffee shops and restaurants) uses the European outlets, if you are visiting from the UK or the US, you need to take a universal plug adapter.

-A lot of tourists ask for which items to take home of from Russia? if you Visit Russia buy a classic gift as a souvenir, you can go for a Matryoshka, fur jackets an caps, nested dolls, also if you cant afford it take a Wolf Skin back home.
+A lot of tourists ask for which items to take home of from Russia?
+If you Visit Russia to buy a classic gift as a souvenir, you can go for a Matryoshka, fur jackets and caps, nested dolls, also if you cant afford it take a Wolf Skin back home.

 Where to exchange or withdraw cash?